Skip to main content

 Category: Course Ambassador Guide β†’ Getting Started

-Topics covered: Course Ambassador program overview, tools, perks, who it's for, how to apply
+Topics covered: Course Ambassador program overview, tools, perks, who it's for, how to apply, affiliation type, approval process

 Related features: Map Manager, Layout Builder, Quick Targets, Course Statistics, Course Signs, Impact Reports